Physical Therapy For Cervicogenic Migraines

 How Can Physical Therapy Help For Cervicogenic Migraine Help?

-Physical therapy can help you decrease pain, improve mobility, and manage future attacks.
+The good news is that physical therapy can help you decrease pain, improve mobility, and manage future attacks if you suffer from cervicogenic migraines.

 Your physical therapist will assess your symptoms to help determine which therapy approaches might be right for you.